Enhancing AI and Dynamical Subseasonal Forecasts with Probabilistic Bias Correction: Methods

 \subsubsection{MicroDuet}

-The MicroDuet model (\cref{fig:model_microduet}) forms a variable-specific weighted average of the PBC-ECMWF and PBC-PoET forecast outputs designed to leverage the complementary strengths of each.
-MicroDuet gives equal weight to PBC-ECMWF and PBC-PoET for temperature, full weight to PBC-ECMWF for precipitation, and full weight to PBC-PoET for mean sea level pressure.
+To form the MicroDuet model (\cref{fig:model_microduet}) used in the AI Weather Quest, we considered three combinations of the PBC-ECMWF and PBC-PoET forecasts---an equal-weighted average, full weight on PBC-ECMWF, and full weight on PBC-PoET---and selected the combination that maximized 2024 RPSS for each variable and lead time.
+The resulting selection gave equal weight to PBC-ECMWF and PBC-PoET for temperature, full weight to PBC-ECMWF for precipitation, and full weight to PBC-PoET for mean sea level pressure.